SamDeka28/lane-js/readme.md

 Thats all for creating the server

 ## Server Options
-- **middlewares** : middlewares takes in an array of middleware function that can transform the request an response object before it reaches the route handler.
+- **middlewares** : middlewares takes in an array of middleware function that can transform the request and the response object before it reaches the route handler.
 ```
 const app = Server({ middlewares : [
     function lane(req, res) {